getsentry/sentry-docs/docs/api/events/delete-group-details.rst

     Removes an individual aggregate.

-    :pparam int group_id: the ID of the group to delete.
+    :pparam string group_id: the ID of the group to delete.
     :auth: required

     :http-method: DELETE